 If, at the conclusion of the Firm’s internal complaints procedure, you are still not satisfied you have the right to complain to the Legal Ombudsman Service.
 They can be contacted on 0300 555 0333, by email at email@example.com or in writing to Legal Ombudsman at PO Box 6806 Wolverhampton WV1 9WJ.
 Any complaint to the Legal Ombudsman must usually be made within 6 months of receiving a final written response from us about your complaint.
 In the event that a matter is not dealt with under the firm’s complaints process the Legal Ombudsman may accept a complaint within:-

-• six years from the date of act/omission; or
+• one year from the date of act/omission; or

-• three years from when you should have known about the matter the subject of your complaint.
+• one year from when you should have known about the matter the subject of your complaint.

 If you want to know more about the service you can visit at www.legal ombudsman.org.uk.
 If we have to change any of the timescales above, we will let you know and explain why.